 Now that we’ve learned the benefits a virtual store can bring to your brand, let’s understand the process of setting one up.

 The metaverse is a gigantic mall with limitless entertainment and shopping opportunities at the most rudiment level.
 Just as brands rent or buy a space in a physical mall, you need to buy a space in the metaverse.
 You can either buy land on an existing metaverse (like Decentraland, Sandbox, etc.) or create your private virtual world.

 The complications revolving around blockchain, crypto, and the metaverse are expected to rise in the near future, so if you don’t have the proper technical expertise in the above domains.
-Make sure to consult with a trusted global tech leader to dive into its potential use cases.
+Consult with a trusted global tech leader to dive into its potential use cases.
 Accubits helps you launch a future-ready metaverse by offering technical and development assistance for your project.
 Our blockchain, AR, and VR capabilities help us develop 3D virtual spaces, virtual world apps, NFT marketplaces, and other metaverse components.

-Whether launching your store on an existing metaverse or creating your private virtual world, you will have to consider the underlying blockchain technology carefully.
+Whether launching your store on an existing metaverse or creating your private virtual world, you must carefully consider the underlying blockchain technology.
 The blockchain you use for your metaverse will define the kind of experience your customers can expect from your brand.
 Factors like managing high traffic, transparency, decentralization, etc., will all contribute to creating a truly limitless virtual space.

 Presently, the following blockchains are taking the lead in developing metaverse stores.

 Owning a virtual store isn’t only about adding the seemingly relevant technology to your website.
 Metaverse stores are all about creating an immersive experience for shoppers that keeps them coming back.

 Two great examples of an immersive metaverse experience include: